bevyengine/bevy/crates/bevy_editor/README.md

 # Bevy Editor

-A modern inspector and editor for Bevy applications, designed to provide real-time introspection and editing capabilities.
+A real-time inspector and editor for Bevy applications.
+Connect to any Bevy app and inspect entities, components, and systems as they run.

 ![Bevy Editor](https://img.shields.io/badge/status-in_development-yellow.svg)
 ![Bevy](https://img.shields.io/badge/bevy-0.15-blue.svg)